-- 7 (1) The subscribers to the memorandum are the first members of the Charity. - (2) Membership is open to other individuals or organisations who: - (a) apply to the Charity in the form required by the Directors; and - (b) are approved by the Directors. - (3) (a) The Directors may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the Charity to refuse the application. - (b) The Directors must inform the applicant in writing of the reasons for the refusal within twenty-one days of the decision. - (c) The Directors must consider any written representations the applicant may make about the decision.
-The Directors' decision following any written representations must be notified to the applicant in writing but shall be final.

-- (4) Membership is not transferable to anyone else. - (5) The Directors must keep a register of names and addresses of the members.
+- (i) The subscribers to the memorandum are the first members of the charity - (ii) Membership is open to other individuals or organisations who - (a) apply to the charity in the form required by the directors, and - (b) are approved by the directors

+- (a)The directors may only refuse an application for membership if, acting reasonable and properly, they consider it to be in the best interests of the charity to refuse the application - (b)The directors must inform the applicant in writing of the reasons for refusal within twenty-one days of the decision - (c)The directors must consider any written representations the applicant may make about the decision.
+The directors' decision following any written representations must be notified to the applicant in writing but shall be final. - (iv) Membership is not transferable - (v) The directors must keep a register of names and addresses of the members

-Classes of Membership
+Classes of membership

-- 8.(1) The Directors may establish classes of membership with different rights and obligations and shall record the rights and obligations in the register of members. - (2) The Directors may not directly or indirectly alter the rights or obligations attached to a class of membership. - (3) The rights attached to a class of membership may only be varied if: - (a) three-quarters of the members of that class consent in writing to the variation; or - (b) a special resolution is passed at a separate general meeting of the members of that class agreeing to the variation. - (4) The provisions in these articles about general meetings shall apply to any meeting relating to the variation of the rights of any class of members.
+- (1) The directors may establish classes of membership with different rights and obligations and shall record the rights and obligations in the register of members - (ii) The directors may not directly or indirectly alter the rights of obligations attached to a class of membership - (III) The rights attached to a class of membership may only be varied if

+- (a) three-quarters of the members of that class consent in writing to the variation, or - (b) a special resolution is passed at a separate general meeting of the members of that class agreeing to the variation - (iv) The provisions in the articles about general meetings shall apply to any meeting relating to the variation of the rights of any class of members

-Termination of Membership
+Termination of membership

-- 9. Membership is terminated if: - (1) the member dies or, if it is an organisation, ceases to exist; - (2) the member resigns by written notice to the Charity unless, after the resignation, there would be less than two members; - (3) any sum due from the member to the Charity is not paid in full within six months of it falling due; - (4) the member is removed from membership by a resolution of the Directors that it is in the best interests of the Charity that his or her membership is terminated.
-A resolution to remove a member from membership may only be passed if: - (a) the member has been given at least twenty-one days' notice in writing of the meeting of the Directors at which the resolution will be proposed and the reasons why it is to be proposed; - (b) the member or, at the option of the member, the member's representative (who need not be a member of the Charity) has been allowed to make representations to the meeting.
+Membership is terminated if

+- (i) the member dies or, if it is an organisation, ceases to exist, - (II) the member resigns by written notice to the charity unless, after the resignation, there would be less than two members, - (III) any sum due from the member to the charity is not paid in full within six months of it falling due, - (iv) the member is removed from membership by a resolution of the directors that is in the best interests of the charity that his or her of its membership is terminated.
+A resolution to remove a member from membership may only be passed if - (a) the member has been given at least twenty-one days' notice in writing of the meeting of the directors at which the resolution will be proposed and the reasons why it is to be proposed, - (b) the member or, at the option of the member, the members' representative (who need not be a member of the charity) has been allowed to make representations to the meeting